worldpeaceenginelabs/CLOUD-ATLAS/README.md

 ### Lets make collaboration and good deeds sexy as entertainment, to rise the quality of our daily lifes and become our best selfs.

-### Become a member of the "People are awesome" network! https://cloudatlas.club
+### Become a member of the "Awesome People" network! https://cloudatlas.club

 ### The world to your (collective) command.
 A universal library with gaps but interaction options.
 A Metaverse for your thoughts.
 A social network to become better. ...and even earning a profit with doing good.
 <br><br><br>